-The largest competitive cycling event in the United States, the Tour of America’s Dairyland, will make its eighth stop in East Troy on Friday, June 21.
+The largest competitive cycling event in the United States, the Tour of America’s Dairyland, will make its seventh stop in East Troy on Friday, June 21.

 The East Troy Cycling Classic begins at 11:35 a.m. with nearly nine hours of high-energy professional cycling around the East Troy Village Square and nearby streets.

 “ToAD has differentiated itself by evolving into a community-wide festival that happens to have cycling throughout the day,” said Vanessa Lenz, Executive Director of the East Troy Area Chamber of Commerce, which hosts the event.
 “East Troy is day 2 on the 11-day race series and our schedule represents everything our local community has to offer.”

 Spectators may watch the cyclists whiz by once every three minutes from anywhere on the racecourse, which will feature plenty of food, drink and entertainment.
 Admission is free.

 “We are planning to add to the action with food trucks & vendors, an ESPN radio broadcast, cabana parties and more.
 Many surrounding businesses will get in on the action with race day specials and bike themed items,” Lenz said.

 East Troy is only one of three hosts on the ToAD 2019 series to host handcycling- a form of adaptive cycling that enables athletes of all abilities to ride a “bike” exclusively using the upper body.